HectorRicardo/simple-music-app/README.md

     media controllers.
   - They allow *browsing* your app's content library from outside your app's UI.
-      - Clients that are able to browse the content library are called *media browsers*
   - The `MediaBrowserService` allows your app to keep playing while its UI is in the background (not visible to the user).